mrdipeshashah/Big-Query-Google-Analytics-Master-Data-Audit/README.md

 2. Landing page performance
 3. Tech stack performance
 4. Data quality performance
 5. Location performance

+The Google Analytics audit + dashboard is E-commerce focused but it can be tweaked for any business model i.e. lead generation

 # THE SET-UP
 The steps required:

-1. To be able to generate the data to build the dashboard it requires implementing this GTM container > https://github.com/GTMRecipeContainers/Google-Analytics-4-Enhanced-E-commerce it will require configuring the triggers + GA4 event tag that works best for the website
-2. Google Analytics is connected to Big Query
+1. Google Analytics is connected to Big Query
 3. The 2 Big Query code provided, create and save the views in Big Query
 4. Make a copy of the looker studio dashboard and connect it to the saved views